 Conclusion

-Getting rid of an earwig infestation requires a combination of understanding their behavior, implementing preventive measures, using natural remedies when possible, and resorting to chemical solutions if necessary.
+Getting rid of an earwig infestation requires a combination of understanding their behavior, implementing preventive measures, using natural remedies when possible, and resorting to pesticides and other chemical solutions if necessary.
+Focus on moisture control, removing weeds and hiding places, and using a consistent trapping program to reduce earwig populations—especially around vegetables, annual flowers, and other susceptible plants.
 If you still have earwig problems, contact Environmental Pest Control and sign up on our standard care plan that protects against earwigs year round!